ajlleva/YWCC-307/YWCC307/README.txt

 Lastly, I conclude the presentation with a summary on how using Agile methodolgies helps to deliver a better product and how it helps with team productivity and the products overall quality.

+The second part of this repository consists of YWCC 307 group project.
+We are Team 10 and our prompt was: Your team is involved in designing a new cryptocurrency for a sovereign client.
+You have been asked to evaluate Ethereum as a contender of bitcoin for the basis of your currency.
+What does your team think and would suggest as your team’s choice to your client?

+Here you will find our team's meeting minutes, presentation/product, and research to create the presentation.